 See an example simulation here: G10 triangular arrangement with 3*3150 A at 50 Hz, layed 1 m underground.
 Green area is 1 to 3 microTesla.
 Red area is 10 microTesla.

-The remaining outside magnetic fields from Hivoduct fades away within a few meters.
-Therefore, if a Hivoduct is laid e.g. 1 m below ground or deeper, a very low limit value of 1 uT may be achieved during average current flow on ground level directly above.
+The remaining outside magnetic fields from Hivoduct aircables fade away within a few meters.
+Therefore, if an aircable is laid e.g. 1 m below ground or deeper, a very low limit value of 1 uT may be achieved during average current flow on ground level directly above.

-Hivoduct is the best technical option if low outside electromagnetic fields are required for any given current or power transmission capacity.
+Hivoduct aircables are the best technical option if low outside electromagnetic fields are required for any given current or power transmission capacity.

 Gas Insulated Lines (GILs) are coaxial arrangements of a tube-shaped conductor centered inside a tube-shaped gas-tight enclosure.
 An insulation gas at elevated pressure is used to isolate the conductor from the enclosure.
 They have a long history in high-voltage transmission and its characteristics are well known.

-Hivoduct is different - by using air for insulation, having a different design, different manufacturing and installation methods and a different business model.
-However, the basic working principle is the same - therefore some background information below for readers new to this topic.
+Hivoduct aircables are different - by using air for insulation, introducing flexibility like other cables, having a different design, different manufacturing and installation methods.
+However, the physical working principle is the same - therefore some background information below for readers new to this topic.

 For detailled information: Hermann Koch: Gas Insulated Transmission Lines ISBN 978-0470665336

 A good summary on GIL technology and characteristics is provide here by Mike Rycroft: